science_of_hot_stampers

 Important Lessons We Learned from Record Experiments

-We have a section on the website you may have seen called We Was Wrong.
-This section is devoted to discussing the records we think we got, uh, wrong.
+We have a section on the blog you may have seen called live and learn.

 What seems true today might easily be proven false tomorrow.
-If you haven’t found that out for yourself firsthand yet, one thing’s for sure, you haven’t been in this hobby for very long.
+If you haven’t discovered that for yourself yet, one thing’s for certain, you haven’t been in this hobby for very long.

 We’re so used to the conventional wisdom being wrong, and having our own previous findings overturned by new ones, that we gladly go out of our way in listing after listing to point out just how wrong we were.
 (And of course why we think we are correct now.)